Submersible/self/README.md

 });
 ```

-I recommend extending the Backbone library into your own `mvc` namespace, so
+I recommend extending the Backbone library into your own namespace, so you don't
-you don't have to call self on the classes everytime.
-It also provides a place
+have to call Self on the library everytime.
+It also provides a place for you to
-for you to roll your own base class logic.
+roll your own base class logic.

 ```javascript
 var mvc = _.reduce(Backbone, function (obj, value, key) {